andre-geldenhuis/python-image-manipulation-session/README.md

 # Python Image Manipulation with thousands of files
 ## Or, How to Get Computers to Do Tedious Things for You

-## The Setup
+## The setup

-We're going to need a few things to get started.
-For this session we'll using somethings you need to setup in advance.
+Before we start our session, there are a few essential tools and programs you need to set up on your computer.

-### On your computer
+### On Your Computer

-We're going to need to install somethings on your computer or laptop.
-If you already have, a terminal, a python install, git then just use those, let's not confuse anything by installing more.
-Otherwise install the things you are missng.
+Make sure your laptop or desktop is equipped with the necessary tools.
+If you already have a terminal, Python installation, and Git, you can skip the installations.
+Just use what you already have to avoid confusion.
+Otherwise, install what's missing.

-#### A terminal
+#### Terminal

-You're going to need to do somethings in a terminal.
-While Windows does come with a terminal, it's a bit different from MacOS and Linux - plus I don't really know how it works!
-So windows users will need to setup one of the following terminals.
-I suggest WSL2 if possible.
+You will need a terminal for this session.
+Although Windows comes with a terminal, it operates differently from those in MacOS and Linux.
+Windows users, please set up one of the following:

-##### Windows terminal options for this session:
+##### Windows Terminal Options for This Session:

-* WSL2 - preferably
+* WSL2 (Windows Subsystem for Linux) - preferred
-* Git bash
+* Git Bash

 #### Python

-We'll be using python for this so you'll need that.
-There are a lot of ways of doing this - for Mac and Linux users, your system python should be fine.
-For windows, if you're using WSL2 - you should be good to go, otherwise try installing the official python package
+Python is essential for our activities.
+MacOS and Linux users can generally use the system's default Python.
+For Windows, if you're using WSL2, you should be ready to go.
+Otherwise, download and install Python from the official Python website.

 #### Git

-Windows: If in WSL2 - see linux below.
-Otherwise use the official git installer.
+* Windows: If using WSL2, follow the instructions for Linux.
+Otherwise, download from the official Git website.
-Linux: If ubuntu/debian - ```sudo apt install git``` if a rhel derivative ```sudo yum install git``` if arch or some other distro, I'll leave it as an excercise to the reader!
+* Linux: For Ubuntu/Debian, use ```sudo apt install git```.
+For RHEL-based systems, use ```sudo yum install git```.
+Users of Arch or other distros should refer to their specific documentation.
-MacOS: Either the offical git installer or ```brew install git```
+* MacOS: Use the official Git installer or brew install git if you have Homebrew installed.

-### On the web
+#### On the Web

-We're going to be version controlling things as we go, so it's a good idea to get setup with a github account if you haven't already.
+It’s advisable to have a GitHub account for version control throughout our session.

-#### Configure Git
+##### Configure Git

-If you've already configured git and use it from time to time, skip this.
+If you're already familiar with Git and use it regularly, you can skip this step.

-Setup a name that your git commits will attributed to.
-I just used my real name, but understandably some folk are not comfortable with that, so feel free to use a handle.
-Though do note that your github precence might last a long time, explaining to future friends why you chose "darkwings_of_doom95" could be a little awkward.
+Configure your Git username.
+You can use your real name or a pseudonym.

 ```
 git config --global user.name "Your Name"
 ```

-Lastly set your email address to *either* the email address you signed up to github, *or* a [noreply email address for you provided by github to keep your personal email address secret](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address)
+Finally, set your email address.
+You can use the one associated with your GitHub account or a noreply email provided by GitHub to keep your personal email private. [noreply email address for you provided by github to keep your personal email address secret](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address)

 ## The Dataset